 Expatriate insurance Mauritius

-Mauritius is attracting more and more expatriates with its mildness, charm, quality of life, economic growth, cultural diversity and tax advantages… However, there are some practicalities to bear in mind: once you declare that you are no longer permanently resident in France, you are no longer covered by social security, and often not by your mutual insurance company.
-So don’t forget to take out expatriation insurance to ensure that you and your family have good medical cover abroad.
+Mauritius is a popular destination.
+This is reflected in the number of expatriation requests, as well as in the foreign population there.
+Its gentleness, its charm, the quality of its living environment, its economic growth, its cultural diversity and also its tax advantages… However, there are some practical details to bear in mind: as soon as you declare that you are no longer residing in your country on a permanent basis, you are no longer covered by social security, and often not even by your mutual insurance company.
+Whether you’re going to Mauritius to work with Mauritians, or to telecommute digitally and nomadically, consider taking out health insurance for Mauritius to ensure that you and your family have good medical cover abroad.

 Expatriate insurance Mauritius Gold Nomad Expat